-Coder Camps also provides career services and at the completion of the course, introduces graduates to leaders in technology to facilitate entry into a new career path.
+Coder Camps also provides career services where at the completion of the course, graduates are introduced to leaders in technology to facilitate entry into a new career path in tech.

 Recent Coder Camps News